Syria's White Helmets trapped between warring forces — and global factions

 Reacting to the evacuation on Monday, Russia's embassy in Israel sarcastically tweeted that it welcomed the departure of the "militants" because the prospect that "White Helmets will use chlorine in order to stage a chemical provocation in South-West Syria has decreased."

-The Syrian government, which has dismissed the White Helmets as terrorists, called the evacuation operation a "criminal process" on Monday.
+The Syrian government, which has dismissed the White Helmets as terrorists, called the evacuation operation a "criminal process."

 The organization, which operates in rebel-held areas of Syria, was founded in 2013 by James Le Mesurier, a onetime British military officer who later worked for the United Nations and founded the Dutch nonprofit relief group Mayday Rescue.